MADE IN JAZZ

 HOW ?

 I started by exploring the film’s narrative and musical style to extract key visual themes.
-From there, I developed a branding system covering color palette, typography, and layout rules.
+From there, I developed a branding system covering colors, typography, and layout rules.
 I designed all print collateral to match this identity and built a responsive, visually engaging website that extended the brand’s style into the digital space.
+Key point for the visuals was the implementation of the “Vikliky” font, originally used in the film’s animation.
+It was therefore essential to carry it over into the visual identity as well.
 Close collaboration with the filmmakers ensured the visuals reflected their artistic vision while meeting the practical needs of promotion and festival submissions.

 I started by exploring the film’s narrative and musical style to extract key visual themes.
-From there, I developed a branding system covering color palette, typography, and layout rules.
+From there, I developed a branding system covering colors, typography, and layout rules.
 I designed all print collateral to match this identity and built a responsive, visually engaging website that extended the brand’s style into the digital space.
+Key point for the visuals was the implementation of the “Vikliky” font, originally used in the film’s animation.
+It was therefore essential to carry it over into the visual identity as well.
 Close collaboration with the filmmakers ensured the visuals reflected their artistic vision while meeting the practical needs of promotion and festival submissions.

 IMPACT: The visual identity became a defining element of how the documentary was perceived, elevating its presence at festivals and making its communication with partners more professional and impactful.
 The consistent branding across print and digital channels ensured a strong, memorable image for the film.
 For me, this was an opportunity to combine creative direction, design execution, and web development into a single cohesive project, strengthening my skills in full-package delivery.